Department of Chemistry

 Minor in Chemistry

-The purpose of this minor is to permit students majoring in other areas to obtain a solid, broad-based knowledge of chemistry.
-The minor is applicable to those students in other areas of science and in preprofessional programs.
+This minor permits students majoring in other areas to obtain a solid, broad-based knowledge of chemistry.
+The minor is applicable to students in other areas of science and in preprofessional programs.
 All coursework for the Minor in Chemistry must be completed with a grade of “C-” or better.
 All students pursuing the Minor in Chemistry must complete 23 semester credit hours.
+Proposed minor sequences: To receive a minor, students must complete at least 16 semester hours, including 7 hours at the upper-division level at UTSA, and must achieve a grade point average of at least 2.0 (on a 4.0 scale) on all work used to satisfy the requirements of a minor.

 A. Required courses